Read This and Get Your Dealer License in 30 Days!

 After you have completed the DMV Pre Licensing Course provided by Redline Dealer Education and have passed the DMV Occupational License exam you can then follow these steps below, you are only 30 days away from becoming a licensed used car dealer!

-- Decide whether you would like to be a wholesale only, auto broker and/or retail dealer.
+- Decide whether you would like to be a wholesale only, or retail dealer.

 - Set up your business structure.
 Will you be a sole proprietor, LLC, corporation, etc?

 - Obtain a lease/rental agreement for your business

 - Apply for a fictitious business name.
 This can be done with your local county recorders office for a nominal fee, be sure to utilize their system to ensure your proposed business name has not already been taken.

 - Refer to this this link to access more information in your respective county